fernandopassaia/app_fullstackdemo/README.md

 **Please support us by giving a Star/Fork :star: .
-You'll receive updates - we still have much code to do ☕**
+You"ll receive updates - we still have much code to do ☕**

 ### AppFullStackDemo .NetCore 3.1 DDD/SOLID/CQRS/Api Rest - CleanCode - PostgreSQL
 ### Angular Material Panel + React Native Mobile.
+Everything Docker Containerized...

 * Note: Esse documento também está disponível em Português.
 Por favor veja o README-PT.
-* Note 2: I've also recorded some Vídeos tutorials that shows how to RUN this app.
+* Note 2: I"ve also recorded some Vídeos tutorials that shows how to RUN this app.
 Just access my channel: https://www.youtube.com/channel/UCFzZD9snKFKZAx-FwL6SpeQ
 * Note 3: You can use just parts of this project.
 Example: If you are not MobileDev, just ignore it.

 #
 ### Business Logic:
 How it works: WebPanel (Angular Material) and MobileApp (React Native) will have a Login-Screen, that will works with the BackEnd to Login - in case of Panel it will provide full-management for DashBoard + 3 CRUDS + List/Details screen.
 In the case of MobileApp you will be allowed to see details of Device, and register it on portal.
-Once registered, you'll see it on Panel linked to the logged-user (details of Device) and will interact to the Dashboard.
+Once registered, you"ll see it on Panel linked to the logged-user (details of Device) and will interact to the Dashboard.

 **FrontEnd** Will have a LoginScreen, where user can click on "Register new user" and create a new user, or also login